-Social care: Wales expected to get extra cash from Boris Johnson overhaul
+Social care: Wales to get extra cash from Boris Johnson overhaul

 However those who have assets over a certain amount also have to pay for their care.

-Extra spending in England triggers more cash for Welsh public services, but it is ultimately up to the Welsh government how it spends the money.
+Extra spending in England triggers more cash for Welsh public services.

-There are long-standing calls for reform to social care as costs rise.
+Usually the Welsh government is able to decide how to spend extra pots of cash, but NHS Wales will be a direct recipient of the additional money.

+On Tuesday Boris Johnson announced that no one in England will have to pay more than £80,000 for care across their lifetime.

+"We will direct money raised through the levy to their health and social care services," he said.

+A UK government source said that Wales would benefit from an extra £700m by 2024-25, with funding provided in the usual way.

-The prime minister is expected to raise National Insurance - a UK wide tax by 1.25%.
+The prime minister announced he would raise National Insurance - a UK wide tax by 1.25%.
 A 1.25% increase would mean someone on £30,000 would pay an additional £255.

-The cash is expected to raise billions to pay for helping the NHS catch up and to help improve and pay for social care in England.
+The cash will be earmarked to raise billions to pay for helping the NHS catch up after Covid and to help improve and pay for social care in England.

 At the Welsh Parliament election Welsh Labour said it would pursue a UK-wide solution for social care so it was "free for all at the point of need".